elixir-ecto/ecto/guides/Getting Started.md

 ```

 Similar to `insert` and `update`, `delete` returns a tuple.
 If the deletion succeeds, then the first element in the tuple will be `:ok`, but if it fails then it will be an `:error`.

-## Conclusion

-In this guide we've covered creating, reading, updating and deleting records using Ecto.
-I hope that you've learned something valuable from it.